MindboxGroup/os-template-check/README.md

 # Application template

-The following repository contains the application template and the InSpec profile for testing the template.
+The following repository contains the application template and the InSpec profile for testing the OpenShift template.

 ## Application template and its testing